thetristan/cobuild/readme.md

 This is where Cobuild really shines as it's easy to create pluggable renderers with very little code.
 Renderers are just objects that implement the render method:

-    render(`content`,`options`) {  ...  }
+    render = (`content`, `type`, `options`, `callback`) ->

-It's your responsiblity to a return the string value of any transformations you make to `content`.
+It's your responsiblity to a return the string value of any transformations you make via the provided callback.
 If you want to make any parts of your renderer user-configurable, you can just include those options when calling `build` and they'll be made available to your renderer via the `options` parameter.
-In addition, any configuration options set via the cobuild configuration will be included and available under `options.config` If a file is passed to the build method (via string or object), an object describing that file (that includes the source, destination, etc.) will be available at `options.file`
+In addition, any configuration options set via the cobuild configuration will be included and available under `options.config` If a file is passed to the build method (whether build is called with a single file or multiple files), an object describing the current file being processed (that includes the source, destination, etc.) will be available at `options.file`.

 By including your renderer in your `renderer_path` (specified in the configuration file you passed to Cobuild during initialization), Cobuild will use your renderer when you pass it to the `add_renderer` method.
-The renderer itself will be initialized when it's first used, and it's instance will persist until it's been removed; this lets you do things like track statistics if you want.
+The renderer itself will be initialized when it's first used, and it's instance will persist until it's been removed; this lets you do things like track statistics and thi if you want.

 To keep naming consistent and make renderers easily identifiable, the official renderers will always have an `_r` suffix at the end of them.
 I recommend you do the same with your renderers.

+---

 ### Example Renderer

-You can always view the renderers in the lib/renderers folder for reference (there are renderers for eco, stylus, and uglify), but here is a quick example of a renderer (in CoffeeScript):
+You can always view the renderers in the lib/renderers folder for reference (there are renderers for eco, stylus, and tidy), but here is a quick example of a renderer (in CoffeeScript):

-    module.exports = class Test2_r
+    module.exports = class Stylus_r

-      constructor: ()->
-      render: (content, options) ->
+      render: (content, type, options, callback) ->
-        content.toLowerCase()
+        styl_opts = options.stylus || {}
+        styl_opts.filename = options.file?.source || ''
+        stylus.render content, styl_opts, callback